mvolkmann/blog/src/meteor.md

 On Linux or macOS, enter `curl https://install.meteor.com | sh`.
 On Windows, install Chocolatey and enter `choco install meteor`.

-This installs several tools used by Meteor including MongoDB and TypeScript.
+Install Meteor also installs several tools used by it including MongoDB and TypeScript.
 {% aTargetBlank 'https://nodejs.org/', 'Node.js' %}
-must be installed separately and that includes npm.
+must be installed separately and that includes the npm tool.

 Repeating the install command will update the existing installation.

-### Directory Structure
+### Creating a Project

-To create the initial directory structure for a new Meteor app and run it:
+To create the initial directory structure for a new Meteor project and run it, enter the following commands:

-- Enter `meteor create {app-name}`
+- `meteor create {app-name}`
-- Enter `cd {app-name}`
+- `cd {app-name}`
-- Enter `meteor npm install`
+- `meteor npm install`
-- Enter `meteor`
+- `meteor`

 This is covered in more detail later in the "Todo App" section.